 Credit Card Surcharges

-If you believe a merchant is improperly charging customers, failing to disclose what it is charging, or is otherwise engaging in false or misleading sales practices, you may file a complaint with the Attorney General’s Office.
+If you believe a merchant is improperly charging customers, failing to disclose what it is charging, or otherwise engaging in false or misleading sales practices, you should file a complaint with the Attorney General's Office.
 The Office uses complaints to learn about misconduct.
 However, we cannot give legal advice or provide legal assistance to individuals.